THE DIVINITY OF JESUS CHRIST (Part 1)

 The Lord Jesus sternly warned the Jews who rejected His divinity, saying, “Therefore I said to you that you will die in your sins; for if you do not believe that I am He, you will die in your sins.”
 (John 8:24 NKJV).

-Second, accepting the divinity of Christ is essential to Christian worship:
+Second, accepting the divinity of Christ is very essential to the Christian worship:

 Worship belongs to God exclusively!